himanshusingh089821/Himanshu-Singh/README.md

 # Hi, I'm Himanshu-Singh! 👋

-I'm a self-taught developer passionate about building climate tech solutions for climate change solutions startups .
+I'm a self-taught developer passionate about building climate tech solutions for  startups working on it .
 Mastering **Python** for data science and learning **JavaScript**, **HTML/CSS**, and **SQL** for front-end development, I’m driven to contribute to India’s net-zero goals through innovative software and data insights.

 ## 💻 Projects
 - **[CO2 Emissions Analysis](https://github.com/himanshusingh089821/co2-analysis)**: Built with Python (Pandas) to analyze global CO2 emissions, featuring Matplotlib visualizations.
 Developing an HTML/CSS front-end for interactive display.